jdd1260/react-kit/README.md

 these defined as well.
 Consult their documentation how to do this.
 For example, see the documentation for [Travis CI](https://docs.travis-ci.com/user/environment-variables/) or [Heroku](https://devcenter.heroku.com/articles/config-vars).

 #### Expanding Environment Variables In `.env`

->Note: this feature is available with `react-scripts@1.1.0` and higher.

 Expand variables already on your machine for use in your `.env` file (using [dotenv-expand](https://github.com/motdotla/dotenv-expand)).